We may earn money when you click our links. Learn more

 The “Shows” and “Movies” menus somewhat follow the design of the sports menu with its dynamic carousel of featured content.
 Below, though, it mimics the introductory screen with an overwhelming number of tiles, all of which you’ll need to scroll through to find what you’re looking for.

-One plus: fuboTV has separate sections for live content versus on-demand content, which are further organized into familiar categories like “action,” “documentaries,” and “kids/family.”
+One plus: Fubo has separate sections for live content versus on-demand content, which are further organized into familiar categories like “action,” “documentaries,” and “kids/family.”
 So at least you can rest from the treasure hunt for a little while.

 Commercials